WebReflection/t-750/NOTES.md

 build.
 (Longer term: the cache is SQLite, the tree is JSON, and I can index all the nodes in the site, to quickly find and patch them with updates.)

+Having this structure would also allow middleware of tooling for result processing.